kencormack/pistar-lastqso/README.md

       profiling logs, as described in the ABOUT_DEBUGGING.md and ABOUT_PROFILING.md files.

-      The third line shows the size of the screen/window in rows and columns (useful to those who want to modify the script, as there is so much cursor management stuff going on).
+      The third line shows TERM type, and size of the screen in rows & columns (useful to those who want to modify the script, as there is so much cursor management stuff going on).
 Also shown are the TTY of the terminal/session the script is running on, the PID of